Week 20: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - At a WH women’s event, Trump said “If I weren’t president, [women’s empowerment] would be a very scary statement.
 We can’t compete!”
 He also asked the crowd is they knew about Susan B. Anthony.

-- Trump’s lawyer said the Zervos sexual harassment-related lawsuit, suing Trump for defamation, should be put on hold because it will “distract the president from his duties.”
+- Trump’s lawyer said the Summer Zervos sexual harassment-related lawsuit, suing Trump for defamation, should be put on hold because it will “distract the president from his duties.”

 - On the back of the failed Yemen raid and the Mosul bombing that left 200 civilians dead, Trump declared Somalia a war zone, lifting Obama’s civilian protection rules for airstrikes.